Chris Tarrant (footballer): Collingwood

+Tarrant debuted in the AFL in 1998, playing 11 games for the year, half of the possible 22 games for Collingwood, who placed 14th out of 16th on the ladder for the year.

+Despite an increase of just two more games for the 1999 season over the prior season, Tarrant more than tripled his disposal count (187) and kicked 5 times more goals (15) for the season.

+By the 2000 season, Tarrant's ascendency was clearly evident, playing 19 games and notching up 254 disposals and 28 goals for the season.

+In what Tarrant himself claimed as his breakout year, he kicked 53 goals for the year to claim his first Collingwood Leading Goalkicker Award.
+His contender for the 2001 Mark of the Year was all but assured until Essendon's Gary Moorcroft took what many consider to be the best mark of all time.

+Tarrant's 2002 season was the first season he played where Collingwood had more wins than losses (12–8).

-His 2003 season was his best for Collingwood as he was an All-Australian forward, playing all 22 games plus three finals.
-He kicked 54 goals and topped Collingwood's goalkicking, and won the 2003 Mark of the Year for his high-flying mark against Geelong.
+His 2003 season was objectively his best for Collingwood, as he was an All-Australian forward, playing all 22 games plus three finals.
+He kicked a career-best 54 goals and topped Collingwood's goalkicking for the third successive time and won the 2003 Mark of the Year for his high-flying mark against Geelong.

 Despite being hampered by knee problems in 2005, Tarrant kicked 36 goals in 17 games to be Collingwood's lead goalkicker for a fifth straight season.

 In November 2005, Collingwood coach Mick Malthouse stated that Tarrant had gained strength in his legs after a successful recovery from post-season knee surgery.
 A big 2006 season was predicted from the enigmatic Tarrant, however this did not eventuate.

-Honours bestowed upon Tarrant during his AFL career include All Australian selection in 2003, Second place in the Collingwood Best & Fairest award (Copeland Trophy) in 2003, Club Leading Goalkicker in 2001, 2002 (equal), 2003, 2004, 2005, and Mark Of The Year in 2003.
+Honours bestowed upon Tarrant during his AFL career include All-Australian selection in 2003, Second place in the Collingwood Best & Fairest award (Copeland Trophy) in 2003, Club Leading Goalkicker in 2001, 2002 (equal), 2003, 2004, 2005, and Mark Of The Year in 2003.